 Getting out of the habit of reacting to every incoming message immediately gives workers the long stretches of uninterrupted time needed to do the kind of work that moves the needle for an organization.
 Cal Newport calls this “deep work.”
 The “number-one benefit” of asynchronous communication is “the ability to build large stretches of uninterrupted Focus Time” according to Writer Blake Thorne.

+Setting clear expectations for communication is a prominent theme in managing remote teams.
+During the pandemic, many of us added new communication tools left and right.
 Jared Ponchot, Creative Director at Lullabot (a fully distributed company) recommends that remote managers assign a designated purpose to each communication channel.

 “When remote workers have a game plan for how to best get in touch with teammates for each situation, everyone can avoid wasted time, frustration, and missed connections,” Ponchot writes.

 Miri Rodriguez, Global Head of Internships at Microsoft and Author of Brand Storytelling: Put Customers at the Heart of Your Brand Story recommends creating spaces for team members to spend time together having fun via “virtual morale” activities.
 From “quarantinis” to Xbox online tournaments, it’s important that the team bonds over lighthearted activities.
 Team building doesn’t have to be all about problem-solving and developing communication skills.
 Simple get-togethers can do wonders for teamwork.